NLog/NLog/CONTRIBUTING.md

 Multiple .Net versions
 ===
 Keep in mind that multiple versions of .Net are supported.
 Some methods are not available in all .Net versions.
-The following conditional complilation symbols can be used:
+The following conditional compilation symbols can be used:

 ```
 #if NET3_5